sakshamsri4/my_portfolio_web/activity/activity_log.md

     - Use testWidgets for UI components and test for unit tests
     - Prefer finding widgets by type or key rather than by text when possible
     - Always add proper theme data to test widgets to avoid null theme errors

+- Enhanced activity log with comprehensive rules and guidelines:
+  - Added detailed documentation rules for better record-keeping
+  - Added code quality rules emphasizing SOLID and DRY principles
+  - Added testing rules to ensure consistent test quality
+  - Added Git workflow rules for better version control practices
+  - Added performance rules to maintain app efficiency
+  - Added accessibility rules to ensure the app is usable by everyone
+  - Organized rules into clear categories for easy reference

+- Created comprehensive code report documenting test fixes:
+  - Documented all issues addressed in the failing tests
+  - Explained solutions implemented for each issue
+  - Highlighted best practices applied during the fixes
+  - Summarized results and improvements made
+  - Suggested future improvements for the test suite
+  - Used clear formatting with headers, bullet points, and sections
+  - Followed documentation rules from the activity log